arielsalminen/vue-design-system/README.md

 </template>
 ```

 ### `Components`

+Components are UI patterns that fall on the more complex side of the spectrum.
+Components can consist of both `Elements` and `Tokens`.

 The exact same rules apply to both `Components` and `Elements`.
 From Vue.js’s perspective these are all `Vue Components`, but for the sake of communication between different teams, diciplines and stakeholders we need a set of unified terms and hierarchy for a system.